demirserkan/feedbacky-react-component/README.md

 Library's component documentation is provided by Storybook.

-Library are published on npm.
+Library is published on npm.
 You can access with the link below.

 https://www.npmjs.com/package/feedbacky-react-component